 The proposed rally has drawn strong opposition locally, including dozens of people who packed last week’s City Council meeting and asked the city not to allow the rally.
 Opponents say the coalition and the rally promote white supremacy, hate speech and violence against the LGBTQ+ community, people of color and other minorities.

-Grundmann and Mason say that is not true and accuse opponents of intolerance by trying to deny them their free speech rights.
-They did not respond to requests for comment by 6 p.m.
-Tuesday.
+Grundmann and Mason have said that is not true and accuse opponents of intolerance by trying to deny them their free speech rights.